actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 \mathbf{Y} = \mathbf{X} \boldsymbol{\beta} + \boldsymbol{\epsilon} \quad \text{then save the residuals} \quad \boldsymbol{e} = \mathbf{Y} - \mathbf{X} \boldsymbol{\hat{\beta}}
 $$

-The auxiliary regression for this test, where we regress the squared of saved residuals from the preliminary regression on suspected predictors $Z = (z_1i, z_2i, ..., z_ki$)$ that cause the heteroscedasticity, and check for whether coefficients of the predictors are zero (excluding the intercept).
+The auxiliary regression for this test, where we regress the squared of saved residuals from the preliminary regression on suspected predictors $Z = (z_{1i}, z_{2i}, ..., z_{ki})$ that cause the heteroscedasticity, and check for whether coefficients of the predictors are zero (excluding the intercept).
 These suspected predictors can be from the preliminary regression, or transformations of predictors.

 $$
 e_{i}^2 = \gamma_1 + \gamma_2 z_{1i} + \cdots + \gamma_p z_{ki} + \zeta_i \quad \text{or} \quad \boldsymbol{e^{T}e} = \boldsymbol{Z} \boldsymbol{\gamma} + \boldsymbol{Z}